gagandeepthapar/gagandeepthapar/README.md

 - 👨‍💻 All of my projects are available [on my github page](https://github.com/gaganthapar12309)

-- 💬 Ask me about **C, Python, Java, Orbital Dynamics, Spacecraft ADCS/GNC/Controls, Avionics**
+- 💬 Ask me about **C, Python, Java, Orbital Dynamics, Spacecraft ADCS/GNC/Controls, Avionics, or anything else space/Spacecraft related**

 - 📫 Want to chat?
 You can reach me at **gthapar@calpoly.edu**